web-illinois/ilw-section-nav/README.md

 The following attributes can be used:

-- `collapse` - make the menu always collapse regardless of viewport size.
+- `collapsed="true"` - make the menu always collapse regardless of viewport size.
+- `collapsed="false"` - prevent the menu from collapsing.
 - `open="true"` and `open="false"` are bound to the open/collapsed state of the menu.
 - `label` - the text shown when the menu is collapsed.
 The default value is "Pages In This Section".
 This is also used as the accessible label of the navigation.